 ENFJ Cognitive Functions

-Along with the four specific Preferences, each MBTI personality type also engages with the world through four Cognitive Functions.
+Along with the four specific Preferences, each personality type also engages with the world through four Cognitive Functions.
 These functions can either be Introverted or Extroverted, meaning they are either aimed inward or outward.
 The four functions have a hierarchy, depending on the frequency with which they are used.
 An ENFJ’s dominant function is Extroverted Feeling, and their auxiliary function is Introverted Intuition.
 The remaining two, Extroverted Sensing and Introverted Thinking are also used by the ENFJ personality, but less frequently.

 Let’s take a look at how these Cognitive Functions are stacked: